Alexander Ring: New York City FC

-Ring was purchased from 1.
-FC Kaiserslautern by New York City FC on January 31, 2017.
+Ring was purchased from Kaiserslautern by Major League Soccer (MLS) franchise New York City FC on 31 January 2017 for a reported fee of €300,000.
 Ring made himself an invaluable part of New York City's midfield during the 2017 season as he earned 29 appearances in the regular season.
 Despite New York City losing the Eastern Conference semifinals versus Columbus Crew, Ring's first season in MLS was a major personal success as he was elected the club's Newcomer of the Year.
-He scored his first MLS goal on April 15, 2018, vs. Atlanta United FC.
-On February 7, 2019, Ring was named the second captain in New York City FC's history, after David Villa's departure to Vissel Kobe in December.
+He scored his first MLS goal on 15 April 2018, vs. Atlanta United FC.
+On 7 February 2019, Ring was named the second captain in New York City FC's history, after David Villa's departure to Vissel Kobe in December.

 Austin FC

-On 17 December 2020, Ring was traded to new expansion side Austin FC in exchange for up to $1.25 million in General Allocation Money.
-He was subsequently selected as Club Captain prior to Austin FC's first league match.
-On 3 January 2022, Ring signed a new contract with Austin, which also made him a designated player.
+On 17 December 2020, Ring was traded to new expansion franchise Austin FC in exchange for up to $1.25 million in General Allocation Money.
+He was subsequently selected as the captain of the team prior to Austin FC's first league match.
+On 3 January 2022, Ring signed a new contract with Austin, which also made him a Designated Player.
+He was stripped of the captaincy in February 2023.
+The club didn't announce a reason behind the decision.
+On 17 May 2023, during his seventh season in MLS, Ring reached the 200 league game appearance milestone.

+On 17 November 2023, it was announced that Austin had exercised their option and his contract was extended for the 2024 season.

+Ring was reinstated as the club captain during the latter part of the 2024 MLS season.
+On 5 November 2024 Austin announced that it had declined Ring's contract option, and he became a free agent.

+HJK Helsinki

+On 5 February 2025, Ring returned to Finland and signed a two-year deal with his former club HJK Helsinki, making his return after spending 13 years abroad.